pingcap/docs-cn/op-guide/ansible-deployment.md

 | node5 | 172.16.10.5 | TiKV2 |
 | node6 | 172.16.10.6 | TiKV3 |

-Edit the `inventory.ini` file from the `tidb-ansible-master` directory as follows:
+Edit the `inventory.ini` file from the `tidb-ansible` directory as follows:

 ```
 [tidb_servers]